ngergs/optionable/optionable/README.md

 - [docs.rs documentation](https://docs.rs/optionable/)

 ## Kubernetes server-side-apply
-Examples for the usage of this library for type-safe Kubernetes server-side-apply in Rust can be found [here](https://github.com/ngergs/optionable/tree/main/example/k8s).

 The library allows to use server-side-apply with built-in Kubernetes types by providing optioned variants for all types from [k8s-openapi](https://crates.io/crates/k8s-openapi).
-It also provides tooling to derive optioned variants for `kube::CustomResource` implementations via an attribute macro.
-Furthermore, it also provides [`extract`](http://docs.rs/optionable/latest/optionable/kube/trait.ExtractManagedFields.html)- functionality to get from a Kubernetes resource a partial representation with only the owned fields remaining.
+It also provides tooling to derive optioned variants for `kube::CustomResource` implementations.

 For detailed documentation, see the documentation in [kube module](https://docs.rs/optionable/latest/optionable/kube/index.html) for the CRD use case and the [examples](https://github.com/ngergs/optionable/tree/main/example/k8s).

 ## Deriving optional structs/enums

-The core utility of this library is to provide an `Optionable`-derive macro that derives such an optioned type and implements the corresponding `Optionable`-trait (see below for details).
+The core utility of this library is to provide an [`Optionable`](https://docs.rs/optionable/latest/optionable/derive.Optionable.html) derive macro that derives such an optioned type and implements the corresponding [`Optionable`](https://docs.rs/optionable/latest/optionable/trait.Optionable.html) trait (see below for details).
 It supports nested structures, enums as well as various container types.

-For detailed configuration options via helper attributes, see the [`Optionable`-derive macro docs](https://docs.rs/optionable/latest/optionable/derive.Optionable.html).

 The general logic is the same as for other rust derives.
-If you want to use the derive `Optionable` for a struct/enum every type used for a field needs to also have implemented the corresponding `Optionable` trait:
+If you want to use the [`Optionable`](https://docs.rs/optionable/latest/optionable/derive.Optionable.html) derive macro for a struct/enum every type used for a field needs to also have implemented the corresponding [`Optionable`](https://docs.rs/optionable/latest/optionable/trait.Optionable.html) trait:

 ```rust
 #[derive(Optionable)]